qaprosoft/react-laba-international-2/lectures/18-react-ui/task.md

-# Class and Functional components
+# React UI.
+Managing State.

 [Template](https://www.figma.com/file/HJtTPFc67QoIF82yIqoB1T/%5BHomework%5D-Class-and-Functional-Components?node-id=0%3A1&t=wItenMikHEiPGOlV-1)
 (You have to sign up to see the styles.
 Let me know if you have any issues.)